top of page

 According to the UN Environment Programme’s (UNEP) Food Waste Index Report 2021, about 17% of global food production goes wasted.
 Sainsbury’s estimate that £1.17bn worth of fruit, bread and veg go to waste each year.
 How can we use this waste to create materials?

-We are currently working with Biohm (who are producing the mycelium acoustic baffles we mentioned a few weeks ago) to create panels made from orange peel, beetroot and coffee chaff waste that act like MDF or solid material.
+We previously worked with Biohm (who produced mycelium acoustic baffles for County Hall) to create panels made from orange peel, beetroot and coffee chaff waste that act like MDF or solid material.

 SeaStone, created by NewTab-22 is a material made from seashells discarded from the fishing and seafood industries.
 Shells are processed, ground and mixed with mineral, sand and natural binders to create an alternative to ceramic tiling.